rafamancan/data-converter/README.md

 # DATA-CONVERTER
-This package enable to convert data in js.
+This package is a data result handler.
+Available formats (JSON and XML).

 ## Installation
 Run the following command to get the latest version package